 Introduction

-Medial patellar luxation (MPL) is a common cause of pelvic limb lameness in dogs, particularly in small breeds, with 52–65% being affected bilaterally1-5.
-Although the exact cause of patellar luxation is unclear, this condition is considered to be a developmental condition, resulting from multiple anatomical abnormalities of the pelvic limbs 4-8.
-Patients with clinical signs associated to MPL can be treated surgically with surgical repair specifically indicated in cases classified as grades II-IV 9.
+Medial patellar luxation is a common cause of pelvic limb lameness in dogs, particularly in small breeds, with 52–65% being affected bilaterally1-5.
+Although the exact cause of patellar luxation is unclear, this condition is considered to be developmental, resulting from multiple anatomical abnormalities of the pelvic limbs 4-8.
+Patients with clinical signs associated with medial patellar luxation can be treated surgically with repair techniques that are specifically indicatedin cases classified as grades II-IV 9.
 The aim of surgery is to realign the stifle extensor (quadriceps) mechanisms and to reposition the patella within the trochlear groove.
 Corrective surgical techniques have been investigated and the outcomes have been reported in several studies8-10.
 The most common surgical technique to realign the quadriceps mechanism is a tibial tuberosity transposition (TTT), which is often combined with a femoral trochleoplasty, lateral soft tissue imbrication and medial soft tissue release10.
-However, there are individual variations of these techniques, such as the way in which the trochleoplasty is performed and the way in which the osteotomy is stabilised.
+However, there are individual variations of these techniques, such as the way in which the trochleoplasty is performed and the way in which the tibial osteotomy is stabilised.

-The overall complication rate following stabilization of unilateral patellar luxation has been reported as 13–45% including all the surgical correction for different MPL grades (1,8-13
+The overall complication rate following stabilization of unilateral patellar luxation has been reported as 13–45% including all the surgical correction for different medial patellar luxation grades1,8-13.

-Complication include patellar reluxation, implant failure or migration, tibial tuberosity fracture (TTF) and tibial tuberosity avulsion, recession wedge displacement, tibial or femoral fracture, lateral trochlear ridge fracture, patellar ligament rupture, inability to fully extend the stifle joint, osteomyelitis, wound dehiscence and septic arthritis1,8-13.
+Complication include patellar reluxation, implant failure or migration, tibial tuberosity fracture and tibial tuberosity avulsion, recession wedge displacement, tibial or femoral fracture, lateral trochlear ridge fracture, patellar ligament rupture, inability to fully extend the stifle joint, osteomyelitis, wound dehiscence and septic arthritis1,8-13.

-The primary aim of this study was to evaluate if the method of trochlear recession (block versus wedge) and the implant construct (1 pin versus 2 pin and tension band wire versus no tension band wire) used to stabilize the TTT influenced the complication rate of patients weighing <20 kg treated for MPL.
+The primary aim of this study was to determine if the method of trochlear recession (block versus wedge) and the implant construct (1 pin versus 2 pin and tension band wire versus no tension band wire) used to stabilize the TTT influenced the complication rate of patients weighing <20 kg treated for medial patellar luxation.
 In light of our clinical experience we hypothesized that the type of surgical technique performed in dogs weighing <20 kg would not affect the incidence of complications.
-Another aim was to reported short- and long-term complications (>12 months) for our population and to determine risk factors associated with these complications.
+Another aim was to report short- and long-term complications (>12 months) for our population and to determine risk factors associated with these complications.

 Material and methods

-This retrospective observational study used anonymized clinical data and was approved by the XXXX Research Ethics Committee (VREC470).
-Patient records were searched to identify dogs (<20kg) that underwent surgery for MPL between 2011 and 2016.
+This retrospective observational study used anonymized clinical data and was approved by the Liverpool Veterinary School Research Ethics Committee (VREC470).
+Patient records were searched to identify dogs (<20kg) that underwent surgery for medial patellar luxation between 2011 and 2016.

-Dogs were excluded from the study if they had a suspected traumatic patellar luxation, had concurrent orthopedic or neurological conditions (such as cranial cruciate ligament rupture), had previous surgery on either pelvic limb, or if the surgical stabilization was performed with techniques other than trochleoplasty, TTT, and soft tissue imbrication/release.
-Dogs that represented during the study period to address a contralateral MPL were included in the study.
+Dogs were excluded from the study if they had a suspected traumatic patellar luxation, had concurrent orthopaedic or neurological abnormalities (such as cranial cruciate ligament rupture), had previous surgery on either pelvic limb, or if the surgical stabilization was performed with techniques other than trochleoplasty, TTT, and soft tissue imbrication or release.
+Dogs that were re-presented during the study period for treatment of a contralateral medial patellar luxation were included in the study.

-Information retrieved from the records included signalment, orthopaedic examination findings, pre- and post-operative radiographic or computed tomographic findings, type of surgical treatment, surgical and anesthetic time, intraoperative and postoperative complications and need for further surgical or medical treatment.
+Information retrieved from the records included signalment, orthopaedic examination findings, pre- and post-operative radiographic or computed tomographic findings, type of surgical treatment, surgical and anaesthetic time, intraoperative and postoperative complications and need for further surgical or medical treatment.
 The grade of patellar luxation was recorded according to the Singleton grading system14.
 Patients were re-examined approximately 8 weeks following surgery to evaluate clinical progression and repeat orthogonal radiographs.
-Patients that experienced clinical deterioration in the first 8 weeks following surgery were examined sooner and were also examined at any point afterwards if there was any deterioration.
+Patients that exhibited clinical deterioration in the first 8 weeks following surgery were examined sooner and were also examined at any point afterwards if there was any deterioration.
 Long-term follow up to detect unreported complications was evaluated using the referring veterinarian clinical notes with a minimum postsurgical time of 12 months.

 Surgical treatment